jdittrich/userNeedResearchBook/text/allURBook.md

 It is tempting to skip investigating the »how« and »why« of the participant’s work and to ask the participant instead directly
-how the final product should be like
+how the final product should be like.

  <div class="example">